 Leadership Scholars Fund

-The AAHPM Leadership Scholars Fund aims to increase the number of qualified hospice and palliative care professionals participating in specialized leadership development programming.
-AAHPM Leadership Scholars receive up to $5,000 in funding ($2,500/year over a two-year grant period) to participate in select leadership development engagement activities designed to support growth as a leader.
+The AAHPM Leadership Scholars Fund aims to increase the number of hospice and palliative care professionals participating in specialized leadership development programming.
+AAHPM Leadership Scholars receive up to $5,000 in funding ($2,500/year over a two-year grant period) to participate in select leadership development engagement activities designed to support their individual growth as a leader.

-Through continuing support from the Leadership Scholars Fund, this year AAHPM can offer five (5) scholarships.
+Through support from the Leadership Scholars Fund, this year AAHPM can offer five (5) scholarships.
 Applicants are responsible for customizing a personal leadership development plan that aligns with the AAHPM leadership core competencies.

 Program Benefits